saucelabs/sauce-docs/docs/testfairy/acct-mgmt/acct-settings.md

 <img src={useBaseUrl('img/testfairy/acct-settings-sdk-token.png')} alt="SDK App Token page" width="700"/>

 Your app token initializes the TestFairy SDK.
-See [Adding the TestFairy SDK to your App](/testfairy/sdk/adding-tf-sdk) for more information.
+See Adding the TestFairy SDK to your App /testfairy/sdk/adding-tf-sdk for more information.

 ## TestFairy Access Key

 <img src={useBaseUrl('img/testfairy/acct-settings-tf-access-key.png')} alt="TestFairy Access Key page" width="700"/>

 You can use the TestFairy API to upload builds and invite testers directly.
-For more information, see [Upload API](/testfairy/api-reference/upload-api).
+For more information, see Upload API /testfairy/api-reference/upload-api.

 ## App Distribution